PE known issues

 Related issue: When a scheduled task is edited in the PE console, concurrency and timeout options are dropped

 A related issue occurs when a scheduled task is edited in the PE console.
-Because timeouts cannot be edited in the console, tasks edited in the console lose the originally specified timeout value.
-These tasks must be deleted and replaced in the PE console, as documented in the workaround.
+Because timeouts cannot be edited in the

-puppet infrastructure tune fails with multi-environment environmentpath
+The puppet infrastructure tune command fails if environmentpath

-Restarting or running Puppet on infrastructure nodes can trigger an illegal reflective access operation warning
+nodes can trigger an illegal reflective access

 When restarting PE services or performing agent runs on infrastructure nodes, you might see this warning in the command-line output or logs: Illegal reflective access operation ...
 All illegal access operations will be denied in a future release